johnno1962/GitDiff/README.md

 NOTE: GitDiff will not work if you are not showing line numbers in the Xcode Editor.

+Stop Press: There is a new version of GitDiff for Xcode 9: [GitDiff9](https://github.com/johnno1962/GitDiff9)

 ### MIT License

 Copyright (C) 2014-5 John Holdsworth